O-rv735/node-taxi/README.md

 npm run install:all
 ```

-Generate .env files with command
+Generate .env files with command for macOS and Linux
 ```bash
 npm run gen:env
 ```